News, Events, Organisations, Maps, History, Photos, Traders, Policing, Transport, Articles, What to do & see, Weather, etc.

 The full Minutes can be read here

 Note: This is a multi-purpose page - it contains local news, editorial views/comments, and residents' views.
 Angmering Village Life welcomes comments on the village and parish but will not normally publish individuals' communications, nor will it normally make any comment based on a single observation.
 However, if a number of similar comments have been made on any one aspect, we will consider including an appropriate item on this page.
 Any such views expressed will not reflect those of Angmering Village Life unless specifically stated.
 Angmering Village Life does not purport to represent the residents of Angmering in any way.
 Angmering Village Life would welcome genuine factual news items for publication on this page.

-Declaration of Interests: The Owner/Editor of Angmering Village Life is a member of The Angmering Society, coordinator of the Angmering Table Tennis Club, a member of the Angmering Short Mat Bowls Club, and is webmaster for The Angmering Society.
+Declaration of Interests: The Owner/Editor of Angmering Village Life is coordinator of the Angmering Table Tennis Club and a member of the Angmering Short Mat Bowls Club.